hyundai-robotics/doc-hrscript/book.md

 Serial communication can be performed through the COM port of the ${cont_model} controller.

-To use this function, you must create a Sci object as a global variable as shown below.
+To use this function, you must create a `Sci` object as a global variable as shown below.

-Also, be sure to check the settings specifications in [System > 2.
-Control Parameters > 3.
-Serial Port] before use.
+Also, be sure to check the settings specifications in `[F2: System] - 2.
+Control Parameters - 3.
+Serial Port` before use.

 ```python
 global sci2
 sci2=com.Sci(2)
 ```

-After creating a Sci object, simply call the send, recv, open, and close member procedures.
+After creating a `Sci` object, simply call the `send`, `recv`, `open`, and `close` member procedures.

-When calling send, you must input the string to be sent in advance.
+When calling `send`, you must input the string to be sent in advance.

-When calling recv, it is assigned to the specified string variable upon successful reception.
+When calling `recv`, it is assigned to the specified string variable upon successful reception.

 When calling open, the port is opened.